Choosing your perfect wedding venue.

-They also have the added benefit of generally being closed during the peak wedding season so the chances of a few students photobombing your wedding photographs is probably less likely to happen than if you were at the town hall.
+They also have the added benefit of generally being closed during the peak wedding season so the chances of a few students photobombing your wedding photographs are probably less likely to happen than if you were at the town hall.

-Selecting you own wedding venue is very important and I hope that my thoughts will at least help you narrow down your search a little, I would love to hear your views and experiences on how and why you chose your wedding venue so I can make this as relevant and helpful as possible to couples planning their special day.
+Selecting your own wedding venue is very important and I hope that my thoughts will at least help you narrow down your search a little, I would love to hear your views and experiences on how and why you chose your wedding venue so I can make this as relevant and helpful as possible to couples planning their special day.

 I hope some of this was helpful, if so please like and share this so others can find it too (see below).